Buko Pie

 Baking the pie

-- Pour in the buko (coconut) filling into the baking pan and distribute evenly.
-Flatten the other dough and lay on top of the filling.
+- Flatten the other dough and lay on top of the filling.
 Seal the sides by pinching with your fingers or pressing down with a fork.
+Poke the top of the pie as well to let steam escape while baking.

-- Poke the top of the pie as well to let air escape while baking.
-Brush egg wash on the surface then place the pie inside the oven and bake for 35-40 minutes.
-Baking time may vary depending on the oven you use.
+- Brush egg wash on the surface then place the pie inside the oven and bake for 40-45 minutes.
+Baking time may vary depending on the oven you use.1 egg

 - Remove from oven and let it cool down.
 Cut into slices and serve.
 Bon Appetit!